MessiInter/js-quizzes/README.md

 # Requirements:
 Node.js: 16.0.0 or higher (can be latest version).

-Package manager: Any (recommend npm (must have npx), yarn and pnpm).
+Package manager: npm, (recommend pnpm).
+(Not work on yarn v1 and v2).

 ##
 # Manully install: